89luca89/distrobox/docs/README.md

 PATH="$PATH:/path/to/custom/podman"
 ```

-Alternatively it is possible to specify preferences using ENV variables:
+Alternatively, it is possible to specify preferences using ENV variables:

 - DBX_CONTAINER_ALWAYS_PULL
 - DBX_CONTAINER_CUSTOM_HOME